giellalt/giellalt.github.io/proof/SpellerReleaseProcedures.md

 We assume you use Tower to do this (TODO: document for other git tools and for using the command line).

-1. Make sure your git version is up to date: commit own changes, **pull to last version**, push eventual own changes to get a **clean version**.
+1. Make sure your git working copy is up to date: commit your own changes, **pull to last version**, and push local commits to get a **clean version**.
 1. Update the speller version number constant `SPELLERVERSION` in `configure.ac` (`GRAMCHECKVERSION` if releasing a new grammar checker version), using [semantic versioning](https://semver.org):
    - MAJOR version = incompatible changes, and going from beta to release (from `0.x.x` to `1.x.x`)